How To Feed A Loon

 The addition of all-purpose flour will create a roux, which will eventually make a lovely, slightly thickened sauce.

-2 stacked images with the top being wine-soaked chopped onions being transferred into a Dutch oven, and the 2nd a hand adding a tbsp of flour onto the onions.
+2 stacked images with the top being wine-soaked chopped onions being transferred into a Dutch oven, and the 2nd a hand adding a tablespoon of flour onto the onions.

 QUALITY INGREDIENTS MAKE A BIG DIFFERENCE